GuiEpi/plex-observer/README.md

 # plex-watcher
-A bot discord to know who watches pelx
+A bot discord to know who watches plex